-PART I - Employee/Position Identification Information Employee's Name: Agency Name: FIPS Code: Employee's ID Number: Occupational Title: Social Services Director I II III Band: FLSA Status:ExemptNon-exemptExemption (if exempt): Administrative Work Title: Social Services Director I II III LETS Position Number: L0001 Supervisor's Name: Supervisor's Occupational Title: DSS Board Chairman Supv's LETS Position No.: N/A Date Entered Present Position: Evaluation Cycle/Period: from to EEO Code: A PART II - Performance Plan (to be completed at beginning of evaluation period) PART V - Perform period) nance Evaluation (to be completed at the end of the evaluation Mission Statements: VDSS Mission - People helping people triumph over poverty, abuse and neglect to shape strong futures for themselves, their families and communities.
-LDSS Mission - Protecting and supporting < (locality)> citizens by strengthening relationships and self-sufficiency through individual growth and community engagement.
-Reason for Review: ANNUAL REVIEW CONDITIONAL REVIEW Job Description: This is an administrative position.
-The employee is responsible for all social servic program areas in a [small moderate large] office with varied and complex program for leading the agency managers and staff and all social service and financial progra and complex programs.
-This position leads and manages the Social Services Depar program compliance for a wide variety and diverse mandated and non-mandated fee programs.
-This position establishes the goals and objectives for the Department of S ms and is responsible am areas with varied tment to ensure deral, state, and local Evaluation Date:
+PART I - Employee/Position Identification Information Employee's Name: Agency Name: FIPS Code: Employee's ID Number: Occupational Title: Social Services Director I II III Band: Exempt Non-exempt FLSA Status: Exemption (if exempt): Administrative Work Title: Social Services Director I II III LETS Position Number: L0001 Supervisor's Name: Supervisor's Occupational Title: DSS Board Chairman Supv's LETS Position No.: N/A Date Entered Present Position: Evaluation Cycle/Period: from to EEO Code: A PART II - Performance Plan (to be completed at beginning of evaluation period) PART V - Perform period) nance Evaluation (to be completed a it the end of the e valuation Mission Statements: VDSS Mission - People helping people triumph over poverty, abuse and neglect to shape strong futures for themselves, their families and communities.
+ANNUAL REVIEW CONDITION AL REVIEW LDSS Mission - Protecting and supporting <(locality) > citizens by strengthening relationships and self-sufficiency through individual growth and community engagement.
+Reason for Review: ☐ PROBATIONARY REVIEW OTHER (SPEC CIFY): Job Description: This is an administrative position.
+The employee is responsible for all social service program areas in a [small moderate large] office with varied and complex program for leading the agency managers and staff and all social service and financial program complex programs.
+This position leads and manages the Social Services Depart program compliance for a wide variety and diverse mandated and non-mandated fee programs.
+This position establishes the goals and objectives for the Department of Services. ms and is responsible am areas with varied ment to ensure deral, state, and local Evaluation Date: